marnix/zig-stm32f3discovery-play/INFO.md

 # eCompass

-It has an LSM303AGR, which is an
+This MCU has an LSM303AGR, which is an
 "Ultra-compact high-performance eCompass module: ultra-low power 3D accelerometer and 3D magnetometer".
 It also detects mouse click like movements.